JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7969 days**.

-And here is a just a random fact -  **If you fart consistently for 6 years and 9 months, enough gas is produced to create the energy of an atomic bomb**.
+And here is a just a random fact -  **In July 1874, a swarm of Rocky Mountain locusts flew over Nebraska covering an area estimated at 198,600 square miles.
+It is estimated that the swarm contained about 12.5 trillion insects.
+These insects became extinct thirty years later**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)